Mixvoip/passmanager/README.md

 The main configuration file for the App is the `app/Config/AppSettings.php` File

 ###The Cryptology
-For the Cryptology the Passmanager uses the twofish algorithm from the Phpseclib.
+For the Cryptology the Passmanager uses the Twofish algorithm from the phpseclib.
 All cryptographic functions are implemented in the `app/Vendor/CryptoWrapper.php` for simple replacement.

 ## License
 The Project is under the [MIT License](https://opensource.org/licenses/mit-license.php).